Braille Charts Available to Download

 These charts try to convey as much of the braille rules as possible, while still being relatively simple.
 All single word contractions which are represented in braille as a single letter (and a few other contractions) in braille are underlined.
 That means that in order to be contracted in braille, these words must be isolated from other words.
 You cannot use the "can" contraction in "Duncan".

 The little house symbol is used in several different ways in these tables to reflect different rules and situations.
 The house symbol shows other text.
 This symbol is used to show which contractions can be used only in the beginning, middle, or end of a word.
-Looking at the BANA table, you can see that a "dropped d" in braille means "dis", "dd" or a period depending on whether it is in the beginning, middle, or end of a braille word.
+Looking at these charts, we see that "dis" needs to be at the beginning of a word, "ff" needs to be in the middle of a word, and that "ness" needs to be at the end of a word.
 The double house symbol adjacent to punctuation marks stands for text, making it possible to show the opening and closing parenthesis in a single entry.
-The double house symbol is also used to show how the space before the following braille word is removed after the words "by", "into", and "to".

 BANA Braille Chart